MateoBodon/microalpha/project_state/KNOWN_ISSUES.md

 - `docs/results_wrds.md` explicitly notes metrics are from a pre-tightening config and need a rerun.
 - Some large data directories (`data/`, `data_sp500/`) are present; avoid deep parsing in automation.
 - WRDS smoke universe is seeded from 2019 liquidity ranks (survivorship/lookahead) to keep it small; it is **not** valid for performance claims.
-- WRDS smoke run produced zero trades and flat SPA comparator t-stats; smoke reports use `--allow-zero-spa` to render despite empty activity.
+- WRDS smoke run produced zero trades and flat SPA comparator t-stats; reporting now skips SPA with a reason and flags degenerate runs (no longer blocks report rendering).
 - Full WRDS holdout WFV run `2025-12-21T22-32-44Z-2b48ef7` produced zero trades/flat metrics; investigate data coverage, universe filters, and signal generation before claiming results.